|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 5. For real-time Bar Chart Dashboard (No. 1), a daily (or monthly) bar chart of the number of database transactions is shown under the database control menu.
 Up to 4 different real-time transaction dashboards for database transactions are displayed: Two real-time Bar Chart Dashboards and two real-time List Dashboards.
 A Report History Dashboard is displayed under the parameter prompts for a DB report or inquiry procedure showing the last 12 runs.

-6. The DBS software supports dynamic linking to data entry procedures (such as DB14 to DB08) with a single keystroke (function key F7).
+6. This user-friendly DBS software supports dynamic linking between data entry procedures (such as DB14 to DB08) with a single keystroke (function key F7) or double-click of the left mouse button.
+The linking data field is marked by an up arrowhead.
 Dynamic linking to existing General Notes Record (DB17) containing special notes about a user is done with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on the DB08 data entry screen.

 7. Online processing involves instantly viewing and changing control data in the online Master File based on a Transaction Code (Trans-Code) for added accuracy.
 One transaction is processed at a time.